ryanemmans/horned-beast/README.md

 - Estimate of time needed to complete: 1 hour
 - Start time: 3:15pm
-- Finish time:
+- Finish time: 4:15pm
-- Actual time needed to complete:
+- Actual time needed to complete: 1 hour

 Number and name of feature: Feature #2: Allow users to vote for their favorite beast

 - Estimate of time needed to complete: 3 hours
-- Start time:
+- Start time: 4:15pm
 - Finish time: _____
 - Actual time needed to complete: _____